-This article is sponsored by All Women’s Healthcare.
+This Parents’ Guide to Surviving Cold and Flu Season is sponsored by All Women’s Healthcare.

 Winter with kids is amazing!
 Snuggling, drinking hot chocolate, building a snowman, it’s all so magical…until the first cold of the season hits your household.
 What starts as a runny nose can soon turn into an all-out epidemic that leaves everyone house-ridden and miserable.
 But there are steps that can help keep the damage to a minimum.